Affirm

 Did you Know?

 “Affirm” and “confirm” are very similar words, and their Latin roots are likewise similar — both “affirmāre” and “confirmāre” (the Latin root of “confirm”) mean “to make firm.”
-The two terms can be used in similar situations, such as judging something to be valid, however their crucial difference is that “affirm” can also be used to describe the action of declaring or saying positively.
-By contrast, “confirm” has a second meaning in which it provides proof that something — a statement, or an official document — is valid.
-As a result, someone in court might be asked to affirm that they had confirmed the validity of a signature.
+The two terms can be used in similar situations, too, such as judging something to be valid; however, their crucial difference is that “affirm” can also be used to describe the action of declaring or saying something positively.
+By contrast, “confirm” has a second meaning in which it provides proof that something — such as a statement or an official document — is valid.
+Someone in court might be asked to affirm that they confirmed the validity of a signature.